ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 Notice the following main points:
 1. The recursive call is always with a "smaller" argument (e.g. a number minus one, or a subarray of the original array).
 The recursive call is solving a _smaller problem_.
 2. There is always a `[<cept>]`_termination condition_, in our case when a equals 1.
 This is the _smallest possible problem_ and it terminates the recursive call chain.
 Forgetting a termination condition will most often result in what is called an `[<cept>]`_infinite loop_.

+We need to note that recursive functions, while they look very elegant, are very wasteful of space (that is, memory), as they keep calling themselves until they reach the termination condition.
+All these copies of the function fill up the `[<cept>]`[_call stack_](https://medium.com/@ryanfarney/breaking-down-the-call-stack-e68b5633fbad), a special memory region that keeps function data for all outstanding function calls.

 #### 2. Apply